JeffWilliams2/PortfolioProjects/README.md

 - Bike Sales Excel Dashboard: A dashboard built in Excel to analyze bike sales data and provide insights.

-- Data Cleaning Project: Cleaning and preprocessing data of a Hosuing dataset.
+- Data Cleaning Project: Cleaning and preprocessing data of a Housing dataset.
 SQL

 - Real Estate Proforma: A full proforma showcasing analysis of real estate investment property and generating projections for future performance.
 Excel